RDM3DC/TSP-slicer/README.md

+visual studio code with github copilot agent mode, you can run any code in minutes.more or less

 Below is a practical “starter kit” that will get you from zero‑to‑working proof‑of‑concept for **path‑optimised printing** in both **Cura** and **PrusaSlicer**.
 We’ll treat the two slicers separately (their plug‑in systems are very different), but keep the *core* path‑optimiser—a lightweight TSP solver written in Python—shared between them.
 After that I show where your **Adaptive π** / **adaptive‑BPi** curvature tricks can slot in once the travel order is already minimised.